belabdesmd/IQlympics/README.md

 **Complete User Journey**:
 1. **Splash Screen** (live top 3 country podium with medals)
 2. **Country Selection** (new players only - 195+ countries with search)
-3. **Trivia Questions** (multiple-choice with visual feedback)
+3. **Trivia Questions** (multiple-choice with visual feedback and streak tracking 🔥)
 4. **Strategic Skip Usage** (3 skips with live counter)
-5. **Leaderboard Viewing** (top 5 countries + personal contribution)
+5. **Leaderboard Viewing** (top 5 countries + personal contribution + top player recognition)
 6. **Game Over** (after 5 wrong answers with professional screen)
 7. **Final Standings** (leaderboard access from game over state)

 All core mechanics are fully functional with comprehensive error handling, smooth animations, and mobile-optimized design.
 The game features a complete elimination system where players face strategic decisions with each question, knowing that 5 incorrect answers will end their session, creating genuine tension and engagement.
+Players can track their consecutive correct answers with a live streak counter and compete to become their country's top contributor.

 ### For Developers